-Our advice – although you should never be rushed into anything by your solicitor, don’t unnecessarily postpone decisions or put off providing requested information.
+Our advice – although you should never be rushed into anything by your solicitor, don’t unnecessarily avoid or postpone decisions or put off providing requested information.
 Especially don’t delay providing information ordered by the court.
 Equally if the court order is made and you need to enforce it – don’t allow too much time to pass.

 Mistake 9 – Not taking independent financial advice on your divorce

 Divorce proceedings involve all your assets, including property and pensions, all of which have tax implications.

 Our advice – make sure you understand the consequences of divorce.
 Do you know whether child maintenance is tax deductible?
 Equally what is the most effective way of dealing with your new financial position?
 Do you have the right life assurances and appropriate pension provision given your new circumstances?

 Mistake 10 – Not knowing your own financial position